 Pregnancy and breastfeeding

 Your doctor will also likely recommend that you don’t use Mounjaro while breastfeeding.
-It’s not known if the drug may pass into breastmilk or what effects it could have on a child who is breastfed.
+It’s not known if the drug may pass into breast milk or what effects it could have on a child who is breastfed.
 If you’re breastfeeding or planning to breastfeed, talk with your doctor before using Mounjaro.

 What to do in case you use too much Mounjaro

-Call your doctor if you think you’ve used too much Mounjaro.
+Call your doctor if you think you’ve injected too much Mounjaro.
 You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 But if you have severe symptoms, immediately call 911 or your local emergency number.
 Or go to the nearest emergency room.

 Before you start treatment with Mounjaro, you may have questions for your doctor.
 Examples of questions that you may want to ask include: